navidhasanzadeh/Hypertension_PPG/README.md

       primaryClass={eess.SP}
 }
 ```

-The paper has been accepted at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’23), Oct.
-15–18, 2023, Pittsburgh, Pennsylvania, USA.

 This repository contains the codes corresponding to study the feasibility of hypertension detection from PPG using MiniROCKET.